Taxi business plan for starting your own business

 - Wheelchair Accessible Cabs

-Our specialized service will provide wheelchair user passengers with a ramp or a passenger lift to assist them with getting into the vehicle, which is far easier than transferring from a wheelchair to a car seat and dismantling the wheelchair for the journey.
+Our specialized service will provide wheelchair user passengers with a ramp or a passenger lift to assist them with getting into the vehicle.
+This approach is used as it is far easier than transferring from a wheelchair to a car seat and dismantling the wheelchair for the journey.

 - Seniors on the Go